Radnom-g/ECS-Test/README.md

 # ECS-Test
 Creating an Entity-Component-System framework in C++ to learn more about the approach.
 Using the SFML for rendering and other requirements.
 Intended for personal research.

+Goals:
+- To learn more about Entity Component System and storing data in contiguous arrays ('structs of arrays') instead of in polymorphic data structures ('arrays of structs')
+- To implement a fixed physics timestep with interpolated visuals using the method I read about so many years ago (https://gafferongames.com/post/fix_your_timestep/)
+- To get many entities on-screen that can change their behaviour by adding and removing components on the fly

 Entity: